uddish/intercom/readme.md

 ## Unit Tests are important.
 Let's see how we can run them 👩‍🏫
 Make sure that you are in the root **/intercom** folder.
 Also, make sure that you virtual environment has been created and activated.
-You can use the "**Creating and activating a Virtual environment**" section mentioned above to create and activate a virtualenv.
+You can use the [Creating and activating a Virtual environment](https://github.com/uddish/intercom#creating-and-activating-a-virtual-environment-) section mentioned above to create and activate a virtualenv.

 Try running the below command(after activating the virtualenv) to run the Test Cases
 ```bash